-The final step to manage the risk around the maturing Fund and reducing membership profile was to merge the ACCTF into the main fund, the NESPF.
+The final step to manage the risk around the maturing Fund and reducing membership profile was to merge the ACCTF into the main fund.
+This would transfer Net Assets of £290m and approximately 1.5k members into the NESPF.
 The Pensions Committee resolved to merge the Funds with effect from 1 April 2022 following a committee report which highlighted the benefits including managing the risk as well as providing other savings such as reducing the administrative burden, producing one set of Annual Accounts and a single triennial valuation exercise for the Scheme Actuary.